NwCoder21/SQL-Sandbox/5 - CRUD Basics.md

 DELETE FROM employees WHERE department='Science';
 ```

-we have now deleted the whole row where the department column contained Science, i.e., where id number was 3.
+We have now deleted the whole row where the department column contained Science, i.e., where id number was 3.

+---

+> Remember to use DELETE FROM and not just DELETE.

+---

+contiue from L72 - 1:50